ZettaScaleLabs/ros-z/README.md

 ## Goals
-**ROS-Z** was started as an experiment to understand what we could gain from verticalisation while at the same time providing (1) a pure-Rust stack to ROS2 users, and (2) zenoh-native implementation of RCL-C.
+**ROS-Z** was started as an experiment to understand what we could gain from verticalisation while at the same time providing (1) a pure-Rust stack to ROS2 users, and (2) zenoh-native implementation of RCL-C. We hope that the lesson learned through this experiment will help the ROS community making ROS 2 even better.

 ## Status
-At this stage **ROS-Z** is experimental software
+**ROS-Z** is experimental software.
+It should be interoperable with ROS 2 Rolling, but we make no guarantees with respect to official distributions.